Grilled Split Turkey Breast

 Cooking Turkey Breast on the Grill

-You’ll want to use a two-zone grilling system for cooking turkey, or most large pieces of meat.
-This will allow the turkey skin to crisp up nicely, and the whole piece of meat to cook evenly.
+You’ll want to use a two-zone grilling system for grilling turkey (and most large pieces of meat).
+This will allow the turkey skin to crisp up nicely and the whole piece of meat to cook evenly.
+You can do this with a charcoal grill or a gas grill.
+It is very helpful to have an instant-read thermometer to test for doneness.

-After about 15 minutes, transfer the breast to the indirect heat zone of the grill, cover, and allow to cook for anywhere from 45 minutes to 1 hour 15 minutes, depending on how large your grill is and, therefore, how intense the indirect heat is.
-Check starting at 45 minutes with an internal thermometer, and pull the turkey from the fire when the internal temperature in the thickest part reaches 165 degrees F. Transfer the turkey to a cutting board and let sit for 15 minutes before slicing and serving.
+After about 15 minutes, transfer the breast to the indirect heat zone of the grill, cover, and allow to cook for anywhere from 45 minutes to 1 hour and 15 minutes, depending on how large your grill is and, therefore, how intense the indirect heat is.
+Check starting at 45 minutes with an internal meat thermometer, and pull the turkey from the fire when the internal temperature in the thickest part reaches 160 degrees F. Transfer the turkey to a cutting board and let it sit for 15 minutes before slicing and serving (the internal temp will rise to 165 F).

 What to Serve With Grilled Split Turkey Breast